chess-centre/.github/profile/README.md

 The primary production application is:

-*  **platform** - a members based event sign up application including automatic rating tracking
+*  **platform** - a members based event sign-up application including automatic rating tracking

 Additional projects are now actively in development: